Richard Sseruwagi

 Richard Kaigoma Sseruwagi (born 8 August 1954), is a Swedish-based Ugandan actor and musician.
-He is best known for the critics acclaimed role "Sekou" in the award winning Swedish movie While We Live.
+He is best known for his role as "Sekou" in the 2019 Swedish film While We Live.

 Personal life

 He was born on 8 August 1954 in Matanga, Masaka, Uganda.
 He studied at the Abafumi Theater Academy in Kampala, Uganda.

 Career

-He fled from the country in 1977 during the rule of dictator Idi Amin having incurred the dictator's wrath due to Sseruwagi's political theatre engagements.
+He fled from the country in 1977 during the rule of dictator Idi Amin.
 In 1978, he was granted asylum in Sweden and eventually became a Swedish citizen.

-He started to act in Swedish theatre for many years.
-Gradually, he became a popular actor in Sweden particularly with the drama series Tre Kronor (Three Crowns) which opened doors for his film career.
+He started to act in Swedish theatre, and later appeared in the drama series Tre Kronor (Three Crowns).

 In 2019, he acted in the Swedish film While We Live directed by Dani Kouyaté.
 The film received critics acclaim and screened in several film festivals.
 The film later won the award for Best Film by an African Living Abroad at the Africa Movie Academy Awards in Lagos, Nigeria.

 Apart from acting, Sseruwagi is also a recording artist.